How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 16) First, Choose a City You Want to Live In!

-This doesn’t just include big cities either.
+This doesn’t just include big hyper-expensive cities either.
 Some suburban-like areas have the density and infrastructure.
 For me, that was the case with Orange County, California.
 Santa Ana has tons of buses and a good amount in walking distance of anywhere.
-I stayed with my friend in Old Towne Orange, and how no issues.
+And incredible Mexican food near these bus stops.
+I stayed with my friend in Old Towne Orange and had no issues.
 With a bike, it would’ve been even easier.

-Small cities also have options too, like Burlington, Vermont and its surrounding area.
-Don’t limit yourself to just the hyper-expensive areas like New York, Boston, LA, and the Bay Area.
+Small cities also have options too, like Burlington, Vermont, and its surrounding area.

-In some places I would say I “just got by.”
-But I had great car-free successful visiting more affordable cities like Pittsburgh and Louisville, to name a few examples.
+In some places, I would say I “just got by.”
+But I had great car-free success visiting more affordable cities like Pittsburgh and Louisville, to name a few examples.

-If you’re looking for affordable areas you can live car-free, those exists too.
+If you’re looking for affordable areas where you can live car-free, those exist too.

 17) Find The Right Zip Code and the Housing + transit equation

-Every single metropolitan area I’ve been to in U.S had at least a few sections that were walkable and not hard to enjoy car-free.
+Every single metropolitan area I’ve been to in the U.S. had at least a few sections that were walkable.

 Unfortunately, often these are more expensive neighborhoods.
-But if you want to get all of your needs met walking and biking, then you may choose to pay a little more for the ideal neighborhoods.
+But if you to meet your core needs by walking and biking, then you may choose to pay a little more for the ideal neighborhoods.
 Keep in mind the cost of transit and housing together.
-If you spend 30% of your income on housing, but spend very little on transit, you can likely live comfortably.
+If you spend 30% of your income on housing but spend very little on transit, you can likely live comfortably.

 18) The Right Block Matters More